Grymmwolf/Grymms-Builder-Buddy/README.md

 - Oh...
 And wells....
 Wells ANYWHERE!
 - Doesn’t alter settlement limits, resources, or costs--just the placement rule.

-**Bigger Terrain Brush**
-- Skips the footprint validation that limits brush size so you can work on large areas.
-Think 100 cells for the terrain tool instead of the default 10.

 ---

 ## Notes & Compatibility